 The Board shall therefore commit at all times to full disclosure of material information dealings.
 It shall cause the filing of all required information through the appropriate Exchange mechanisms for listed companies and submissions to the Commission for the interest of its stockholders and other stakeholders.
-The Bank also maintains a company website in accordance with the SEC-prescribed template to ensure a comprehensive, cost-efficient, transparent and timely manner of disseminating relevant information to the public.173
+The Bank maintains an official company website in accordance with the SEC-prescribed format and template to ensure a comprehensive, cost-efficient, transparent and timely manner of disseminating relevant information to the public.
+Apart from the company website, the Bank maintains official company sites that utilize social media-based platforms.
+BPI also has a mobile app which can be downloaded through IOS and Android, where banking transactions can be done safely and securely, anytime and anywhere.
+As with the company website, certain information on the Bank is also available on the mobile app.
+173